zoranmil/JsonDb/README.md

 Just run:

 ```
-const Db = require('@zoranmil/jsondb');
-const DBNAME="baza";
+const DBNAME="dbname";
+const DB=new Db( DBNAME,{ dir:"./"});
+```

+dbname is the name of your database, and it will create the dbname.json.

+in windows you don't have to take the directory  just call

 const DB=new Db( DBNAME);
-```

-dbname is the name of your database, and it will create the dbname.json at the same folder of your .js file.
+the json will be in

+ProgramData directory

 ## Inserting data

 Just run: